 Potential errors and clear errors

-We can begin by examining some actual cases of potential reading errors, drawn from the diagnostic reading test used by the Urban Minorities Reading Project [].
-The reading text incorporates the full range of orthographic and linguistic structures that have been shown to create decoding problems for beginning readers (Labov et al, 1998) in order create a profile of the reader�s knowledge of complex alphabetic relations.
+We can begin by examining some actual cases of potential reading errors, drawn from the diagnostic reading test used by the Urban Minorities Reading Project [UMRP].
+The reading text incorporates the full range of orthographic and linguistic structures that have been shown to create decoding problems for beginning readers (Labov et al, 1998) in order to create a profile of the reader�s knowledge of complex alphabetic relations.
 The full text of the reading, �Ray and His Cat Come Back� [RCCB] is given in Appendix A.

 Tutors administering the test are instructed to write down any deviation from the standard full pronunciation of the printed text, whether or not they believe it is a reading error.[2]
-Since we do not know in advance of analysis whether such a deviation is a reading error, we will refer to any notation written by the tutor that is not obviously a failure to identify the intended word as a potential error rather than an error.A
+Since we do not know in advance of analysis whether such a deviation is a reading error, we will refer to any notation written by the tutor that is not obviously a failure to identify the intended word as a potential error rather than an error.
+An example of a clear error can be seen in (3) below.

 (3) Reader: Tyreke J., 8 years old, 3rd grade, African American, Philadelphia.

-Text: My blood began to boil
+Text: My blood began to boil.

 Reading: My boat began to bill.

-The reading boat in (3) is a clear error and so is bill.
+The reading boat for blood in (3) is a clear error and so is bill for boil.
 In both cases initial and final consonants are read correctly; the errors concern the initial cluster and the vowel pairs oo and oi.
-The second error bill boil is in the semantic shadow of the first.
+The second error bill for boil is in the semantic shadow of the first error.
 It seems clear that if blood were correctly decoded, and the reader knew the idiom involved, there would have been a higher likelihood of a correct reading of boil.
 In what follows, we will produce evidence to justify that inference.

-Examples are
+Examples (4) and (5), are cases of potential errors.

-(4) Reader: Filores J., 8 years old, 3rd grade, African American, Philadelphia
+(4) Reader: Filores J., 8 years old, 3rd grade, African American, Philadelphia.

 Text: I played it cool and took a sip of my coke.